DanCCroft/LSC-Serial-Parser/sample_data/sd_README.md

 These files allow users to verify parser behavior and understand the expected data flow through the system.
 Included are both minimal and representative sample runs for demonstration and validation.

-Note: Additional SAMPLE run data will be added to further illustrate record reconstruction and structured output.

 ### File Naming

 Example files use the same naming conventions as the live system: